IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

 # Migrations scenarios for Migration-Modeler-Start script

-## A group of datasets belongs to one application
+## A set of datasets contains artifacts of one application

-In this situation, a group of datasets contains the artifacts that belong to only one application.
-These identified artifacts can be spread across multiples libraries but you are certain they are all owned by the same application.
+In this scenario, a set of datasets contains only artifacts that belong to one application exclusively.

-This list of datasets to analyze are defined in the Applications mapping file and are passed to the [Extract Applications script (1-extractApplication.sh)](./src/scripts/utils/1-extractApplications.sh).
-In this use case, a specific `Applications Mapping` YAML file for the application should be passed to the [Extract Applications script](./src/scripts/utils/1-extractApplications.sh) via the DBB Git Migration Modeler configuration file, with a universal filter being used as naming convention.
-This Applications Mapping file is meant to be found in the folder specified by the `DBB_MODELER_APPCONFIG_DIR`parameter.
+To configure this case, provide a dedicated  `Applications Mapping` YAML file for the application in the applications mappings folder specified by the `DBB_MODELER_APPCONFIG_DIR` parameter.
+Use universal naming convention filter like in the below sample, because all files from the input datasets are mapped to application automatically.

 The following is an example of such an `Applications Mapping` YAML file (named *applicationsMapping-CATMAN.yaml*)
 ~~~~YAML